Equipping NH Educators to Facilitate High-Quality Virtual Learning Experiences

 - One-time Direct Stipend

-To encourage teachers to participate during the fall session, the Department of Education will provide a $300 stipend.
-Teachers participating in the winter cohort will receive a $100 stipend.
+To encourage teachers to participate during the summer session, the Department of Education will provide a $200 stipend.

 Questions?
 Please view our FAQs.View Sessions